kapooraryan/HackHub-Project/README.md

 Aryan Kapoor
 Mani Ramu

-Note: There was an issue interfacing the NSE Python API with the website we created, displaying the output was the issue.
+Note: There was an issue interfacing the NSE Python API with the website we created, displaying the output was the issue. *First hackathon for all members of the team.

+Track - Finamce